stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 # Print athlete name :) If this works your connection is successful!
 print(f"Hi, {athlete.firstname} Welcome to stravalib!")

-# You can also start exploring stats
+# You are now successfully authenticated!
-stats = client.get_athlete_stats()
-stats.all_run_totals.count
 ```

 Below you will get a detailed overview of the above steps.
 You will also learn how to
-refresh your access token.
-You can only use a new token for 6 hours; then it needs to be refreshed.
+refresh your access token after the 6 hour window has expired.

 ## Step 1: create a developer app in your Strava account

-First, you will need to create a free developer application in
+To begin, you need to create a free developer application in
 your Strava account.
 [Click here and follow Strava's steps to create a developer
 application.](https://developers.strava.com/docs/getting-started/#account)